 The Bigger is a Scandal, the More Attractive is a Lottery

 The lottery is not a new concept by any stretch of the imagination.
 The Ancient Romans were all too fond of this game of chance and still more countries used lotteries as a kind form of taxation or a means to raise funds for town repairs and aiding the poor.
-Today’s lotteries are more corporate and the winnings bigger, but the majority of lotteries still donates substantial amounts to good causes.
+Today’s lotteries are more corporate and the winnings are bigger, but the majority of lotteries still donate substantial amounts to good causes.
 This makes the lottery scandals all the more scandalous.
-Lottery scandals range from the petty to the downright criminal, with some having life-sentences as a result.
+Lottery scandals range from the petty to the downright criminal, with some having life sentences as a result.

 The Biggest Lottery Scandals We Can’t But Mention

 The lottery scandal that puts all others to shame has been dubbed the Triple Six Fix from 1980.
 Not only did the original masterminds, Nick Perry and the Maragos brothers walk away with $3.5 million, but their story was eternalized on the silver screen in Lucky Numbers starring John Travolta and Lisa Kudrow.
 Perry was the TV host of the three-ball Philadelphia lottery.
 They got the mysterious draw of 6, 6, 6 by weighing all the balls that were not 4 or 6, ensuring that the lighter balls stayed on top; a trick that is very hard to detect right off the bat.
 The scandal was uncovered when a woman, a friend of the Maragos brothers, placed a call from a bar in Philadelphia to WTAE-TV, where Perry hosts the draw.
 The call was placed in Greek, a language Perry speaks fluently.
 Perry was sentenced to two years in prison.